particle-iot/docs/src/content/reference/developer-tools/cli.md

 The Particle USB commands are only available in Device OS 0.9.0 (Gen 3, including Argon and Boron), and 1.0.0 (Gen 2, including Photon, P1, Electron, and E Series).
 These commands are not available on the Gen 1 (Spark Core).

 If you have an older Particle device you can use `particle update` will upgrade the devices to support these commands.

+If you are having trouble seeing devices using these commands on Windows 10, see [Troubleshooting Windows 10 device drivers](/troubleshooting/guides/build-tools-troubleshooting/win10-device-drivers/).

 ### particle usb list